Skip to main content

 Remove keys that exist in non-primary locales but not in the primary locale:

-npx glot clean --orphan --apply
+npx glot clean --rules orphan --apply

 Safety Checks